luckboy/Letin/doc/format.md

 The Letin file format uses integer numbers and floating-point numbers.
 Integer numbers and floating-point numbers are stored in the big-endian system.
 This file format uses the IEEE 754 standard to store floating-point numbers.
-This file format uses the number types which are represents in the following table:
+This file format uses the number types which are represented in the following table:

 | Name   | Bytes | Description                                     |
 |:------ |:----- |:----------------------------------------------- |